 Immediately after the abstract, provide a maximum of 6 keywords, using American spelling and avoiding general and plural terms and multiple concepts (avoid, for example, 'and', 'of').
 Be sparing with abbreviations: only abbreviations firmly established in the field may be eligible.
 These keywords will be used for indexing purposes.

-The main text of Article
+The main text of the Article

 Subdivision - unnumbered sections

-Divide your article into clearly defined sections of “Introduction”, “Materials and Methods”, “Results” and “Discussion”, “conclusion”.
+Divide your article into clearly defined sections “Introduction”, “Materials and Methods”, “Results” and “Discussion”, “conclusion”.
 A combined “Results and Discussion” section is often appropriate.
 Each subsection is given a brief heading.
 Each heading should appear on its own separate line.

 Introduction: State the objectives of the work and provide an adequate background, avoiding a detailed literature survey or a summary of the results.